 Research

-My research has two primary objectives.
-Firstly, I aim to generate work that holds significance both academically and in practical business contexts.
-Secondly, I strive to produce research that is accessible and comprehensible even to non-specialists.
+I have two primary research objectives.
+First, I aim to generate work that holds significance both in academic and in practical business contexts.
+Second, I strive to produce research that is accessible and comprehensible to a broader audience, including those outside the field.

 I am currently focusing my research on the domains of non-fungible tokens and dating.
 My papers have been invited for presentation at various premier venues and have received nominations for best paper (ICIS 2023) and best student paper (WISE 2022).
-My research pipeline includes further exploration of non-fungible tokens and dating, as well as expansion into the realms of online streaming and real estate.
+My research pipeline includes further exploration of non-fungible tokens and dating, as well as expansion into the realms of artificial intelligence, online streaming, and real estate.

 I primarily acquire data for my research through methods such as web scraping and accessing APIs.
 Additionally, in some cases, I am also incorporating experimental research methods and collaborating with companies.